FAQ’s with Larry Vickers

 1. What pistol do you typically use in your classes?

 I like to use whatever is the most common pistol in that particular class.
 Sometimes that is hard to figure out in advance but it most often means I am using a Glock – what I call the universal service pistol.
 I am a big fan of both the G17 and G19 in 9mm and that is what I use.
-At times i will use a 1911 if requested to do so or if it is a 1911 operator class.
-However i do at times get bored and want to shoot something different so I will bring a pistol like the HK P30.
+At times I will use a 1911 if requested to do so or if it is a 1911 operator class.
+However I do at times get bored and want to shoot something different so I will bring a pistol like the HK P30.
 I feel the instructor should be shooting a handgun the students can relate to with only custom modifications that make sense, not a tricked out race gun that no one would carry into harms way.
-Seen that movie from some IPSC shooting instructors years ago and it was unprofessional then, and still is.
+I’ve seen that movie from some IPSC shooting instructors years ago and it was unprofessional then, and still is.

 2. What is your ideal carbine setup?

 For a carbine recently I have been using a Bravo Company with their new prototype rail with a Vltor IMOD buttstock, DD fixed rear sight, Aimpoint Micro using the DD mount, and a Surefire X300 mounted at the 12 oclock position in front of the fixed front sight.
 For a sling I use my signature model VCAS Blue Force Gear sling in the padded format.
 I use the DD stubby vertical grip and leverage it to activate the X300 with my support hand thumb.
 This setup works great firing from the left or right shoulder.

 3. What holster should I bring to your class?